Which place is cheaper, Katoomba or Torquay?

 When we compare the travel costs of actual travelers between Torquay and Katoomba, we can see that Katoomba is more expensive.
 And not only is Torquay much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Torquay would let you spend less money overall.
 Or, you could decide to spend more money in Torquay and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Katoomba would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Katoomba than you might in Torquay.

-Torquay is bigger, and its population is about 2.6 times larger than the population of Katoomba.
-When comparing the population of Torquay vs. Katoomba, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Torquay has a larger population, and is about 3 times larger than the population of Katoomba.
+When comparing the sizes of Torquay and Katoomba, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the southern hemisphere, summer is in January and winter is in July.